adrianvalenz/mugenruby/src/_posts/2023-08-09-writing-a-ruby-function.md

 - **Keep an eye on it:** Ideally you have error tracking implemented with your app, so when the program fails these unhandled exceptions get logged.
-This allows you to track and monitor them to ensure they aren't happening again once you address them, very important in production systems.
+This allows you to track and monitor them to ensure they aren't happening again once you address them.
+This is very important in production systems.

 We can get even more clear about the error.
 Here is another refactor: